-A related challenge in XML retrieval is that we may need to distinguish different contexts of a term when we compute term statistics for ranking, in particular inverse document frequency (idf) statistics (Section 6.2.1, page 111).
-If an XML collection has an element that can serve as a natural indexing unit, then we can compute idf as in unstructured retrieval.
-This is the case for the INEX IEEE collection that we will describe in Section 10.4 But if there is no such element, then there is no simple way of computing idf.
-For example, the term Gates under the node Author is unrelated to an occurrence under a content node like Section if used to refer to the plural of gate.
-For this example, it makes little sense to compute a single document frequency for Gates.
-One solution is to compute idf for XML-context/term pairs.
-So we would compute different idf weights for author/"Gates" and section/"Gates".
-Unfortunately, this scheme will run into sparse data problems, a problem we will return to in Section 10.4 when discussing the Merge algorithm.
+A challenge in XML retrieval related to nesting is that we may need to distinguish different contexts of a term when we compute term statistics for ranking, in particular inverse document frequency (idf) statistics as defined in Section 6.2.1 (page 108).
+For example, the term Gates under the node author is unrelated to an occurrence under a content node like section if used to refer to the plural of gate.
+It makes little sense to compute a single document frequency for Gates in this example.